-- humming feel the vibrations? - Watching rice on an upturned speaker, how is it affected by volume and tone - Making and testing junk instruments - Putting a range of vibrating tuning forks into water - Write a mnemonic poem about vibrations - Cut the top of a straw into a triangle and blow through it.
-Cut the straw shorter and shorter to investigate how pitch changes. - Challenge children to make the best string telephone with resources provided. - Design and make an megaphone or web Drawing food chains which contain plants/animals with which we are familiar fastest • Making a poster or collage showing solids and liquids and/or their properties • Draw a storyboard about the journey of water in the watercycle. • Draw pictures which show examples of condensation and evaporation.
+- Hands on our own throats whilst humming - feel the vibrations? - Watching rice on an upturned speaker, how is it affected by volume and tone - Making and testing junk instruments - Putting a range of vibrating tuning forks into water - Write a mnemonic poem about vibrations - Cut the top of a straw into a triangle and blow through it.
+Cut the straw shorter and shorter to investigate how pitch changes. - Challenge children to make the best string telephone with resources provided. - Design and make an Ear Trumpet or a megaphone

+Asking children their favourite foods and sorting into plants/animals Making a mobile based on a food chain or web Drawing food chains which contain plants/animals with which we are familiar team has a plastic bottle half full of water, and salt.
+One spoonful is added the teams see who can make the salt dissolve fastest Making a poster or collage showing solids and liquids and/or their properties Draw a storyboard about the journey of water in the watercycle.
+Draw pictures which show examples of condensation and evaporation.
 Resource needs Resource needs Resource needs Resource needs Resource needs